sulaimanxmb/Backdoor/README.md

 Dosen't matter if target dosen't have pyhton installed

 You should have these requirements :
-Python installed with required packages
+Python installed with required packages /n
-Pyinstaller installed
+Pyinstaller installed/n
-Update ur current IP address in Pastebin.com
+Update ur current IP address in Pastebin.com/n

 ## Steps :
 1. do git clone https://github.com/Anonomous69/Backdoor